 CUE

 Xenon Lamp On Projector Motor On Lens/Masking Lights Curtain Open

 7 second delay

-Slide Projector Off
+7 second delay Slide Projector Off

-1 second delay

-Changeover Open Sound

 The "Curtain Call" function will issue a curtain close at a selected cue.
 For example, suppose you wanted your curtains to close and the end of your trailers and open back up at the start of your feature presentation.
 You would place a cue at a distance before the end of the trailer that is equal to the curtain close time and another cue at the beginning of the feature.
 The sequence of events are as follows: